 Abstract

 As part of the Project Module 3 in the 5th Semester, the objective was to develop a Cable-Monitor.
-This device should be able to find hidden cables in walls, floors and ceilings by measuring the electromagnetic- and electrostatic fields of the cable.
-By making use of the display from the provided development Kit, the user is guided to the approximate location of the cable, also audible feedback is provided using a buzzer.
-Furthermore, useful information such as the current and voltage, is showed on the display.
-To be able to measure such small signal, an amplifier had to be used.
+This device should be able to find hidden cables in walls, floors and ceilings by measuring the electromagnetic and electrostatic fields of the cable.
+By making use of the display from the provided development kit, the user is guided to the approximate location of the cable In addition,audible feedback is provided using a buzzer anduseful information such as the current and voltage, is shown on the display.
+To be able to measure such weak signals, an amplifier had to be used.
 The amplification was also paired with a Multi-Feedback-Bandpass-Filter (MFB) to eliminate unnecessary frequencies and filter out the wanted 50Hz signal.
-Subsequently, the signal is fed into an Analog-to-Digital- Converter (ADC) and read by the Microcontroller.
-The final product aimed to detect various types of cables, including one- or two-phased cables, and featured an intuitive touch interface.
+Subsequently, the signal is fed into an Analog-to-Digital- Converter (ADC) and read by the microcontroller.
+The final product aims to detect various types of cables, including one- or two-phased cables, and will features an intuitive touch interface.
 The challenge extended beyond the realms of hardware and software to effective teamwork, as the project was a collaborative effort between two individuals.
 Successful completion required meticulous planning and coordination between team members.

 Done

+All relevant points included.